Tamiya TT-01: 24 Hours of Andernach (Germany)

 The 24 Hours of Andernach (24h Rennen Andernach in German) is an endurance RC race that takes place once a year at the Andernach Autodrom in Germany.
 Uwe Rheinard, co-creator of the Euro Touring Series and father of Marc, four times IFMAR World Champion driver, started his annual 24-hour endurance-race event originally using Tamiya FWD kits.
 Since its introduction, the TT01 kit has been utilized.
-RC Racers around the world see this race as the biggest RC endurance race and many races in other countries are modeled after it.
+The 24 Hours of Andernach is an RC endurance race; similar events in other regions have adopted its format.
 All teams utilize a Porsche 911 body.
 Since the event is held outdoors, the teams must be prepared for rain just like the real thing, because they do not stop the race for weather.
-In 2012, Conrad Electronic supported the event with 4000 mAh LiPo batteries.
+In 2012, 4000 mAh LiPo batteries were introduced for the event.
 Rules allow a maximum of five battery packs.

 With 3482 laps, or 630 km, team ‘Wilde 13′ won for the fourth time in row with their Falken-Porsche using only two sets of tires and without a single parts failure.